Before you make an application

 All licence applications and supporting documentation need to be sent to us in triplicate, on A4 or A3 sized paper only.
 Documents must not be bound.

-When you are ready to make an application, you will need to fill in the following form:
+When you're ready to make an application, you'll need to fill in the following form:

 Application for special licence (PDF 200 kb)

-When you submit your application to us, we will let you know any additional information you need to provide to support the application.
+When you submit your application to us, we'll let you know any additional information you need to provide to support the application.

 Processing your application

-Once we have received your completed application, we obtain reports from Police.
-We approve your application if no objection is received.
+Once we have received your completed application, we run a Police check.
+If we don't receive any objections, we'll then approve your application.
 If objections are received your application may require a hearing.

 How long will it take?